Who's Gonna Mow Your Grass

 "Who's Gonna Mow Your Grass" is a 1969 single written and recorded by Buck Owens.
 "Who's Gonna Mow Your Grass" was a number one song on the country charts.
 The single stayed at number one for two weeks and spent a total of fourteen weeks on the country charts.

 Content

-The song features an example of fuzztone in country music.
+The song features an example of fuzztone in country music (found on the album version, but mostly missing on the single version).
 Its lyrics are about a man who "hopes to regain favor with a fickle sweetheart by reminding her about all the menial chores he willingly performs."